hemil/Open-Random-Episode/README.md

 # Open-Random-Episode
-A little snippet which browses and then opens a random video file in a directory.
+A little snippet which opens a random video file in a directory you choose from a dialogue box.